 The changes associated with aging often impact an individual’s participation in activities that are important to them.
 The cognitive and/or physical changes with aging and the onset of dementia make it particularly challenging for individuals with intellectual disabilities (ID) to stay engaged in activities.
 This four-part webinar series will discuss the relationship of participating in meaningful activities with health and well-being.
 Our knowledgeable presenters will discuss strategies you can use to assist the individuals you support in staying active and involved in activities they enjoy.

-The webinar series will be facilitated by E. Adel Herge, OTD/OTR/L, FAOTA, Jefferson Elder Care, Thomas Jefferson University, and Brittany Goodrich, Director of the Kennedy Willis Center.
+The Lunch and Learn webinar series will be facilitated by E. Adel Herge, OTD/OTR/L, FAOTA, Jefferson Elder Care, Thomas Jefferson University, and Brittany Goodrich, Director of the Kennedy Willis Center.
 All sessions will begin promptly at noon.

 Featured Presenters Include: